Rustic Modern All Purpose Donabe, Available in Three Colors

 The flat bottom can be heated empty

-Unlike most of classic-style donabe, this donabe can be heated without any liquid in side of the donabe.
-So, this donabe is also ideal for sautéing or roasting.
+Unlike most donabe, this donabe can be heated without any liquid inside.
+So, this donabe is also ideal for sautéing or roasting, too.
 Also, the flat bottom makes it easier when you align ingredients in layers.